Every Grocery Store in America—Ranked by Popularity

 This Michigan-headquartered supercenter may be credited with pioneering the modern supercenter concept back in 1962, but it appears as though the store hasn't prioritized shopping experience since then.

 Impressively, the supermarket chain with the highest number of locations holds its own as a solid choice for your food shopping needs.
+Kroger scores high in location convenience, good promotions, and checkout speed.

 Whole Foods Market